Electing a speaker is first test for GOP with razor-thin control of House

 Mr. Trump’s becoming the point of coordination in his party has “erased the internal logic of speaker politics, which is distinct from presidential politics,” she says.
 “Now the expectation is that the president is the focal point of the political system.
 I don’t know what would reverse that.”

 As with much of how Congress operates, this power dynamic is all about the numbers, says Mr. Kosar.
-“If you’ve got a 30-member margin, it doesn’t really matter if 10 people are crossing their arms and making demands, or running to the president and saying, ‘hey, can you help back us in this fight?’” he says.
+“If you’ve got a 30-member margin, it doesn’t really matter if 10 people are crossing their arms and making demands, or running to the president and saying, ‘Hey, can you help back us in this fight?’” he says.

 Mr. Johnson told reporters that he’d jokingly asked Mr. Musk if he wanted to be the speaker.
-“He said, ‘this may be the hardest job in the world,’” the Speaker recounted, adding: “I think it is.”
+“He said, ‘This may be the hardest job in the world,’” the speaker recounted, adding, “I think it is.”